 The journey begins in the bustling capital of Bangkok where you'll explore the iconic Grand Palace, famous city temples, and unspoiled Amphawa Floating Market.
 During the trip you'll uncover the history of the ancient Thai kingdoms with visits to the UNESCO world heritage sites of Ayutthaya and Sukhothai.
 Aside from history you'll also enjoy unique wildlife and nature experiences including a visit to a retired elephant sanctuary and excursions throughout Khao Yai National Park.
 After taking in the historical, cultural and natural highlights you'll head to the southern region of the country where you'll end your trip enjoying the picture perfect beaches of Krabi!

 Welcome to Thailand!
 On arrival at the Bangkok airport, clear Immigration, collect your luggage and exit customs.
 Proceed to the Arrivals Hall and head towards the Meeting Point, where our guide will be waiting for you at “Exit B – Door 6”.
 You will then transfer to the hotel.
-Check in and enjoy the rest of day free.
+Check in and enjoy the rest of the day, free at your leisure.
 (This service is on a private basis.)

 The capital, Bangkok, with a population of over eleven million inhabitants is Thailand’s largest city.
 This cosmopolitan city combines some of Asia’s oldest and most elaborately adorned temples with modern shopping malls, skyscrapers and busy markets making it a vibrant and eclectic city to visit with something for everyone.